All emergency services

 Contact the Embassy of Russia and the Ministry of Foreign Affairs of Belarus for details.

-You have to pay a registration fee.
+You must pay a registration fee.

 Most hotels do this for their guests, but you're legally responsible.
 Confirm with check-in staff on arrival that they've registered you.